api2cart/cs-sdk/docs/CustomerApi.md

             // config.AddApiKeyPrefix("x-api-key", "Bearer");

             var apiInstance = new CustomerApi(config);
-            var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional)  (default to 10) var createdFrom = 2010-07-29 13:45:52;  // string? | Retrieve entities from their creation date (optional) var createdTo = 2100-08-29 13:45:52;  // string? | Retrieve entities to their creation date (optional) var modifiedFrom = 2010-07-29 13:45:52;  // string? | Retrieve entities from their modification date (optional) var modifiedTo = 2100-08-29 13:45:52;  // string? | Retrieve entities to their modification date (optional) var varParams = id,email;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,email,first_name,last_name") var responseFields = {result{customer}};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var exclude = id,email;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) var groupId = 3;  // string? | Customer group_id (optional) var storeId = 1;  // string? | Retrieves customers specified by store id (optional) var customerListId = exampleListId;  // string? | The numeric ID of the customer list in Demandware. (optional) var avail = false;  // bool? | Defines category's visibility status (optional)  (default to true) var findValue = mail@gmail.com;  // string? | Entity search that is specified by some value (optional) var findWhere = email;  // string? | Customer search that is specified by field (optional) var sortBy = value_id;  // string? | Set field to sort by (optional)  (default to "created_time") var sortDirection = asc;  // string? | Set sorting direction (optional)  (default to "asc") var ids = 24,25;  // string? | Retrieves customers specified by ids (optional) var sinceId = 56;  // string? | Retrieve entities starting from the specified id. (optional)
+            var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 (optional)  (default to 10) var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var ids = 24,25;  // string? | Retrieves customers specified by ids (optional) var sinceId = 56;  // string? | Retrieve entities starting from the specified id. (optional) var customerListId = exampleListId;  // string? | The numeric ID of the customer list in Demandware. (optional) var groupId = 3;  // string? | Customer group_id (optional) var storeId = 1;  // string? | Retrieves customers specified by store id (optional) var avail = false;  // bool? | Defines category's visibility status (optional)  (default to true) var findValue = mail@gmail.com;  // string? | Entity search that is specified by some value (optional) var findWhere = email;  // string? | Customer search that is specified by field (optional) var createdFrom = 2010-07-29 13:45:52;  // string? | Retrieve entities from their creation date (optional) var createdTo = 2100-08-29 13:45:52;  // string? | Retrieve entities to their creation date (optional) var modifiedFrom = 2010-07-29 13:45:52;  // string? | Retrieve entities from their modification date (optional) var modifiedTo = 2100-08-29 13:45:52;  // string? | Retrieve entities to their modification date (optional) var sortBy = value_id;  // string? | Set field to sort by (optional)  (default to "created_time") var sortDirection = asc;  // string? | Set sorting direction (optional)  (default to "asc") var responseFields = {result{customer}};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var varParams = id,email;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,email,first_name,last_name") var exclude = id,email;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)

             try
             {
                 // customer.list
-                ModelResponseCustomerList result = apiInstance.CustomerList(pageCursor, start, count, createdFrom, createdTo, modifiedFrom, modifiedTo, varParams, responseFields, exclude, groupId, storeId, customerListId, avail, findValue, findWhere, sortBy, sortDirection, ids, sinceId);
+                ModelResponseCustomerList result = apiInstance.CustomerList(start, count, pageCursor, ids, sinceId, customerListId, groupId, storeId, avail, findValue, findWhere, createdFrom, createdTo, modifiedFrom, modifiedTo, sortBy, sortDirection, responseFields, varParams, exclude);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)